 Based on the harsh critique of Friedrich Nietzsche, US scholars since the 1980s have viewed philology as responsible for a narrowly scientistic study of language and literature.

-I do not know any rationale for a word as “scientistic”, and ■the facts for my graduation thesis are sure hard enough.
-I cannot think about a reasonable quote for the “Anglo-Saxon world” either, and it is not only because physics continues to give careers, despite the nuclear experience of World War II.
-Feel welcome to view ■my curriculum: good jobs as well, and I have my teacher qualification cert.
+I do not know any rationale for a word as “scientistic”, and facts in my philological work ■here are sure scientific enough.
+I cannot think about a reasonable quote for the “Anglo-Saxon world” either, and it is not only because physicists continue to make careers, despite the nuclear experience of World War Two.

-All in all, ideology, Nietzsche or Nazis never crossed my mind for language.
-I have never read any work by Nietzsche, and I continue to need a spellchecker for the name: it must be I do not care to remember, having looked through a few passages of his ■Zarathustra: I disliked the style as well as intellectually lazy manner — one of those books I’d have to be paid to read.
+I have never read any work by Nietzsche, and I continue to need a spellchecker for the name: it must be I do not care to remember, having looked through a few passages of his Zarathustra: I didn’t get to like the style and mind manner — either lazy or otherwise incapable.
+Zarathustra (copy and paste, because I do not care to type this) is one of those books I’d have to be paid to read.

-On the side of mental health, the philologist advantage is that you cannot drive him or her insane with words.
-He or she knows how language works too well.
-As for other methods, other people go mad with them too, and philology cannot take the blame either.
+On the side of mental health, the philologist advantage is that you cannot drive him or her insane with words; for other methods, other people go mad with them too, and philology cannot take the blame.

-To talk about philology per se, without other pursuits that is, an honest lexicographer might shrug in disaffection to a theory as a universal instinct in language, unless the day would be bad for nonsense and the reaction broader.
-Instinct alone is never enough, even if only to pronounce words.
-We may compare the word shape “czar”, for a ■Russian autocrat in English, and for a ■charm in Polish.
-Autocrats are no charm.
+To talk about philology per se, without other pursuits, an honest lexicographer might shrug in disaffection to a theory of a universal instinct, unless the day would be bad for nonsense.
+The theory was coined by Tolkien, yet instinct alone is never enough, even if only to pronounce words.
+We may compare the word shape “czar”, for a ■Russian autocrat in English, and a ■charm in Polish.
+Man needs knowledge.

-Likewise, a reliable etymologist might frown to an “ancestor” language where words for men, women, children, and houses do not even resemble the “offspring”.
+A reliable etymologist likewise, might frown to an “ancestor” language where words for men, women, children, and houses do not even resemble the “offspring”.
 People have kept these word shapes throughout ages, and if there are no similarities, the languages certainly do not come one from another, or from a source in common.

-Well, and for word shapes to have changed in reference, we may compare the Middle English ■hate, when the day is bad for nonsense.
+Well, and word shapes happen to change in sense.
+We may compare the Middle English ■hate, when the day is bad for nonsense.

 Regards, Teresa Pelka.